Dirk Olonscheck

 Publications

-2) Dhame, S., D. Olonscheck, and M. Rugenstein, "High resolution does not consistently improve climate models’ equatorial Pacific sea surface temperature discrepancy"
+1) Dhame, S., D. Olonscheck, and M. Rugenstein, "Higher resolution does not consistently improve equatorial Pacific sea surface temperature pattern across climate models"

 16) Olonscheck, D., and M. Rugenstein (2024), "Coupled climate models systematically underestimate radiation response to surface warming", Geophys.
 Res.
 Lett., 51, e2023GL106909, doi:10.1029/2023GL106909